maurocamelo/theGame/README.md

 # theGame

 Please note for mc.main.Game.java : launch this class to start the app.
 During the same game Game.java has to be launched more than one time to get different results.
-The method startPlayPoint1 is related to point n°1 and the method startPlayPoint2 is related to point n°2 of the document
+The method startPlayPoint1 is related to point n°1 and the method startPlayPoint2 is related to point n°2 of the document.

 With "theGame" app I reproduce the following patterns :